giantswarm/prometheus-pushgateway-app/helm/prometheus-pushgateway/README.md

 An optional prometheus `ServiceMonitor` can be enabled, should you wish to use this gateway with a [Prometheus Operator](https://github.com/coreos/prometheus-operator).

+## ⛔️DEPRECATED prometheus-pushgateway-app chart

+This is repository is no longer actively maintained or updated.

+Instead we recommed using the [upstream chart](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus-pushgateway)

 ## Get Repo Info

 ```console